The subgroup identification problem for finitely presented groups

 \begin{thm}[{Chiodo \cite[Theorem 6.6]{Chiodo}}] There is no algorithm that, on input of two finite presentations $P=\langle X|R\rangle$, $Q=\langle Y|S\rangle$ such that $\overline{P}$ embeds in $\overline{Q}$, outputs an explicit map $\phi: X \to Y^{*}$ which extends to an embedding $\overline{\phi}: \overline{P} \hookrightarrow \overline{Q}$. \end{thm}

 In the proof of theorem \ref{chi1}, as found in \cite{Chiodo}, we see that the algorithmic problem arises from not definitely knowing a set of target words for an injection from $\overline{P}$ into $\overline{Q}$.
-But suppose we somehow knew which elements $\overline{P}$ maps on to in $\overline{Q}$.
-Is this enough to now construct the embedding?
-With this in mind, and recalling the definitions of a weakly (resp. strongly) effectively coherent group, we are motivated to ask the following question.
+Knowing which elements $\overline{P}$ maps to in $\overline{Q}$ brings us precisely to the subgroup identification problem.